 Key Article Phrase: “Launching attacks that extract occupancy [patterns] from smart meter data is surprisingly easy.”

 Utility Myth: “The utility cannot detect the presence of people in their homes.”

 Utility Myth: “[Smart meters] are not surveillance devices.”

 Fact: “An important example of the sensitive information smart meters reveal is occupancy — whether or not someone is home and when. … Occupancy is surprisingly easy to detect, since it highly correlates with simple statistical metrics, such as power’s mean, variance, and range.”
-Utilities claim smart meters are not surveillance devices, yet the repeated data gathering by smart meters beyond that required for billing purposes can reasonably be considered to represent unwanted surveillance
+Utilities claim smart meters are not surveillance devices, yet the repeated data gathering by smart meters beyond that required for billing purposes can reasonably be considered to represent unwanted surveillance and stalking.”

 The following paragraphs represent selected quotations from recently published papers listed at the end of this article, and .